H4CKR3M/CustomNpcs-Scripts/README.md

 # CustomNpcs-Scripts
-Scripts for Audio / Utilities / Trinkets / CombatCircle &amp; more
+Advanced Scripts for Audio / Utilities / Trinkets / CombatCircle &amp; more

 **LICENSE**: Permission to modify/redistribute scripts as a part of your map only.
 If you can, please link this github page in your map credits.